TheSre/TheSre.github.io/calling_officials.md

 5. If you feel nervous about making a call and having a live staffer answer, that's OK -- you got this :).
-You could start by calling outside of business hours, when you'll just be prompted to leave a message.
+You could start by calling outside of business hours, when you'll just be prompted to leave a voicemail.
 Then, once you're comfortable with this, you can try calling during business hours and get used to giving your message to a live staffer.
-Remember, they receive calls everyday and, if you give some attention and care to your message, there's a decent chance you'll be one of the more thoughtful, informed callers they get that day.
+Remember, they receive calls everyday, and, if you give some attention and care to your message, there's a decent chance you'll be one of the more thoughtful, informed callers they get that day.